-SUPPORT dedicated funding for the Florida Department of Environmental Protection to restore the Southeast Florida Coral Reef Tract.
-SUPPPORT dedicated funding for resources to prepare Florida's coastal communities and habitats for the effects of climate change, especially rising sea levels.
+SUPPORT efforts and dedicated funding for the Florida Department of Environmental Protection to protect and restore the Southeast Florida Coral Reef Tract.
+SUPPPORT efforts and continued dedicated funding for resources to prepare Florida's coastal communities and habitats for the effects of climate change, especially rising sea levels.
+SUPPORT the removal effort of tires placed on the ocean floor in the 1970s.
+The tires were transplanted to form an artificial reef and attract fish.
+The tires are now adversely impacting the coral reef tract.